Home > Outdoor

 Ferrocerium Rods (Ferro Rod)

-The sparks created by a ferro rod are extremely hot compared to those of flint & steel, which makes it easier to light a dry tinder bundle.
-Some of the starters in this guide, such as the Wolf and Grizzly, and the Zippo Fire Starter Kit use a ferro rod as part of their set.
+The sparks created by a ferro rod are extremely hot compared to those of flint and steel.
+This makes it easier to light a dry tinder bundle.
+The Wolf and Grizzly, the outdoor element Firebiner and the Zippo Fire Starter Kit, use a ferro rod.

 Magnesium Bars